cspzyy/RealHiTBench/README.md

 ## TreeThinker

-We propose TreeThinker, a pipeline that injects table hierarchies into instructions for enhanced reasoning.
+We propose **TreeThinker**, a pipeline that injects table hierarchies into instructions for enhanced reasoning.
 It utilizes a tree structure to organize hierarchical headers and guides the language model to better perceive table structures, thereby improving performance on complex table tasks.

 <p align="center">
 <img src="assets/TreeThinker.png" width="60%" alt="TreeThinker pipeline" />